eventflow/EventFlow/Documentation/ReadStores-Elasticsearch.md

   .CreateResolver();
 ```

+Overloads of `ConfigureElasticsearch(...)` is available for alternative
+Elasticsearch configuration.

-EventFlow makes a few assumptions regarding how you use Elasticsearch to store
+EventFlow makes assumptions regarding how you use Elasticsearch to store read
-read models.
+models.

 * The host application of EventFlow is responsible for creating correct
   Elasticsearch type mapping for any indexes by creating index templates